Latest Posts

 Calling & Texting

 Top Priorities for Calling & Texting Encourage action.
 Calling and texting should be restricted to campaigns.
 In other words, you should have a specific reason for calling or texting, encouraging action.
 Avoid marketing messages.
+Any calls or texts should be helpful, timely, and relevant.
 These are not appropriate channels for general marketing messages.
 Again, focus on a call to action.
 Target specific populations.
-If you have an audience segment that you wish to target, calling and texting could be ideal. [...]
+If you have an audience segment that [...]

 Top Priorities for Email Focus on your email strategy.
 Email is one of the most direct methods of communicating with our audience, and in-house surveys show it's the number one way students wish to be contacted by us—so you'll want to make your emails count.
 Know who you can communicate with.
-You can choose to send emails to inquiries, admits, and accepts in your college’s interest area.
-Learn more about [...]
+Review our audience policy for more information.
+Follow our email best practices.
+Review our email policy for more information.
+Encourage [...]

 Annual Marketing Report